babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 - `--from`: Your key name or address that will sign and pay for this transaction
 - `--keyring-backend`: Specifies the keyring backend to use for key management.
   We have used `test` in our example.
+- `--home`: Specifies the directory where your node files will be stored

 Upon successful creation, you'll be asked to approve the transaction.
 Once approved, you'll receive a transaction hash and your validator